Chapter 44 BWV 22 Jesu nahm zu sich die Zwölfe

 Continuous repetition and development of this material frames and colours Christ′s vocal inflections which themselves give emphasis to such expressions as Behold!----the journey to Jerusalem----the written prophecies----the Son of Man.

 The choral section abandons the established instrumental themes and figurations, initially only making use of the continuo.
 The upper instruments begin to enter from bar 58 although only in a doubling capacity.
 The form is fugal but not strictly so; although the four voices enter with the same theme in the order S, A, T and B, the traditional alternating of tonic and dominant entries does not occur.
 Perhaps, as a rather abstruse indication of the lack of clarity and expectation amongst the disciples, Bach is hinting at this in musical terms by having each voice enter on a different note, b flat, f, c and g and briefly touching upon various related keys.
-The music is, as always, lucid and focussed but the departure from traditional fugal procedure sends a fleeting message to those who appreciate the subtleties of the musical processes.
-One of the many charms of this short chorus is the off-beat chords on----was----and das----what and this---- suggestive of the words which were spoken to the disciples.
+The music is, as always, lucid and focussed but the departure from traditional fugal procedure sends a fleeting message to those who might appreciate the subtleties of the musical processes.
+One of the many charms of this short chorus is the off-beat chords on----was----and das----what and this---- suggestive of the words spoken to the disciples.

 In fact the music gets up such a head of steam that the energy cannot be completely dispelled with the final choral cadence; it demands a further eight instrumental bars of coda.
 It is not, of course, an established returning ′ritornello′.
 It does, however provide Bach with the opportunity of suggesting an Italian concerto influence by grafting it on to the essentially motet structure.